blukatdevelopment/UnchainedWorldsOld/classes/lycanthrope.md

 turn.
 Once you use this ability, you may not use it again until your next shift.

 #### Bonus proficiencies
-At fourth level while in this form, you gain proficiency with shortswords and longswords.
+At fourth level while in this form, you gain proficiency with simple weapons, shortswords, and longswords.

 ### Wererat